bhopals/ESLNotes/APRIL-2022.md

   - `The man` with the tattoo of two snakes

+- Examples

+  - Joe left his coffee cup on top of the car.
+(COMPLETE SENTENCE)
+  - Spilled her drink all over the new white rug.
+(SENTENCE FRAGMENT)
+  - The man with the tattoo of two snakes.
+(SENTENCE FRAGMENT)
+  - in the afternoon after the end of the difficult French examination.
+(SENTENCE FRAGMENT)
+  - The pilot chewed her fingernails during the terrible storm.
+(COMPLETE SENTENCE)

 - Incomplete Ideas - The Sentence Fragment

   - Sometimes a clause has a Subject and a Verb, but it is still not a complete sentence